News

 We will meet up at a shopping center in Tomioka town and from there we will head on the national highway towards Okuma town.

-On the way to the nuclear power plant site, we heard about the scene after the accident, what it was like at the time when people were forced to evacuate, and stories from current Tomioka town residents.
+On the way to the nuclear power plant site, we heard about the scene after the accident, what it was like when people were forced to evacuate, and the current stories of the local residents of Tomioka.
+After passing through a strict security check at the entrance, we went on a tour of the site.

 Of the 880 tons of fuel debris remaining inside the Fukushima Daiichi Nuclear Power Plant reactors, only 0.5 grams was removed in a recent operation.